Grant Cardone 10x Planner Pdf Download

 7. Take risk (put something on the line, gamble, criticised, don't play safe)

-8. Be unreasonable (act without reason, not agreed upon
+8. Be unreasonable (act without reason, not agreed upon 1.
+Have a can-do attitude (solutions, positive, belief, actions)

 2. Believe that I will figure it out (either you or find someone else)